18 Time Estimates

 This uncertainty in scope leads to uncertainty in time estimates.

-As a result, we try to restrict each requirement so that each member of the team generates a time estimate for the same thing.
+As a result, we try to restrict each requirement so that each team member generates a time estimate for the same thing.
 We call this completion.
 That is, we assume that everything else that needs to be completed has been completed.

 We also compartmentalize.
 Specifically, we provide estimates only for the requirement – not for the requirement AND its dependencies.

-Of course, this doesn’t guarantee that each of us is still going to come to the same result.
-And it also doesn’t guarantee that each of us is going to agree on what makes our requirements complete and compartmentalized.
+Of course, this doesn’t guarantee that we will have the same result.
+And it also doesn’t guarantee that we will agree on what makes our requirements complete and compartmentalized.

-This lack of agreement might seem like a bad thing, but it’s not.
-In many cases, this disagreement or difference of opinions as to what makes a requirement complete and compartmentalized allows us to identify other requirements we might not have originally drafted.
+This lack of agreement might seem problematic, but it’s not.
+This disagreement or difference of opinion allows us to identify other requirements we might not have originally drafted.
 It also helps clarify assumptions so that every team member understands what needs to be implemented and what doesn’t.

 This is by no means an easy process.
 It requires patience and a lot of critical thinking.